 This is simply undertaken by installing four insulated rail joints after the loop points and wiring in either an additional dedicated loop controller or use a double throw double throw (DPDT) switch. **See other alternative means further below.

 Note: The length of the insulated section on the loop must be longer than the longest train to be run into it – ideally the full length of the loop.

-Note: the controller for the loop rails MUST be a totally separate controller, which is fed from a separate power supply or separate winding on a dual or triple wound transformer.
+Note: The controller for the loop rails MUST be a totally separate controller, which is fed from a separate power supply or separate winding on a dual or triple wound transformer.

 With a DPDT switch the operation is:- With the loops point and DPDT switch set for an incoming train, the train fully enters the loops insulated section, the controller’s power is turned down to off.
 The point is operated to the other position and the DPDT switch is reversed.
 Then the controller’s direction switch is changed to the opposite direction of travel.
 The controller’s power is then turned back up and the train will leave the loop correctly.

 Single input track to Reversing loop…